sagehawk/AI-SMS-Text-Conversation/README.md

 # AI-SMS-Text-Conversation
 The AI SMS Text Conversation Project is an open-source project that allows users to engage in SMS text conversations with an AI-powered chatbot.
-Powered by OpenAI and Twilio, this project incorporates natural language processing (NLP) technology and machine learning algorithms to enable the chatbot to understand and respond to users' messages in a conversational manner.
+Powered by OpenAI and Twilio, this project incorporates OpenAI technology to enable the chatbot to understand and respond to users' messages in a conversational manner.

 ## Features
 Allows users to engage in SMS text conversations with an AI-powered chatbot.
-Incorporates NLP technology to enable the chatbot to understand and respond to users' messages in a conversational manner.
+Incorporates OpenAI ChatGPT3 to enable the chatbot to understand and respond to users' messages in a conversational manner.
-Uses machine learning algorithms to improve the chatbot's ability to understand and adapt to users' preferences and needs over time.
-Designed to be customizable and flexible, allowing developers to add their own features and capabilities to the chatbot.
+Designed to be customizable and flexible, allowing you to add your own features and capabilities to the chatbot.

-Getting Started
+## Getting Started
 To get started with the AI SMS Text Conversation Project, you'll need to:

 ## Required PIP installs